microsoft/hackathon-starter-kit/community-hack/README.md

 - Do any of the artifacts need "approved" before being shared (intellectual property, etc.)?

 Lastly, if the event is being recorded at all (kickoff/closing, "action shots", etc.) there are considerations around that media.

+> When you are recording, you may want to consider gettting consent from the participants

 - Where will these be stored - Microsoft Stream, Youtube, Microsoft Teams?
 - Who will own the content and under what account will it be shared?
 - Who is doing the recording, and any needed "trimming" of the videos?